All Episodes

 So the one guy that was in the room, apparently, though, Mark Judge has admitted that he had alcohol problems at the time and blacked out on occasion.

-Used varying terms about how it didn't happen.
+And he was pretty adamant in his denial that it didn't happen, used varying terms about how it didn't happen.

-Um and then you have if we're gonna look at it, you know, why at this point, look everything else you see about Judge Kavanaugh's life in his church and his community.
+And then you have, if we're going to look at it, you know, why at this point, everything else you see about Judge Kavanaugh's life in his church, in his community, is a guy that spends a lot of time feeding the homeless.

-I mean, he actually is the real deal in terms of helping people in his life now and and throughout his profession.
+I mean, he actually is the real deal in terms of helping people in his life now and throughout his profession.

 They all have come out and said that he was a great guy, a person of great character and great integrity.